mixcore/mix.core/src/instructions/mix-ai-agent.md

 -   **Master Layouts (`folderType: 7`):** The main skeleton of your site.
 This is where your site-wide header, footer, and navigation live. **Every page needs one.**
 -   **Page Templates (`folderType: 1`):** The layout for a specific type of page, like a blog post or a contact page.
 It defines the content area within the Master Layout.
--   **Modules (`folderType: 2`):** Reusable blocks of content, like a "Contact Us" form or an image gallery that can be placed on any page.
+-   **Modules (`folderType: 2`):** Reusable blocks of content, like a contact form or an image gallery that can be placed on any page.

 ### Content: The Information on Your Pages

--   **Pages (`CreatePageContent`):** The actual webpages that your visitors see, like "Home" or "About Us".
+-   **Pages (`CreatePageContent`):** The actual webpages that your visitors see, like "Home" or "About".
 Each page uses a Page Template and a Master Layout to display its content.
 The `content` parameter should include HTML that will be rendered in the template.
 -   **Posts (`CreatePostContent`):** Used for blog entries or news articles.
 The `content` parameter should include HTML for the post body that will be rendered in the template.
--   **Custom Data (`CreateDatabaseFromPrompt`):** For lists of things, like menu items, products, or staff profiles.
+-   **Custom Data (`CreateDatabaseFromPrompt`):** For lists of things, like products, team members, or service offerings.
 Instead of hard-coding them into a page, you can store them in a database table and display them dynamically.

 ---